ltelab/disdrodb/docs/source/quick_start.rst

     ds = ds.compute()

+**Understanding Hydrometeor Classification**

-The DISDRODB L1 product includes hydrometeor classification variables for differentiating between rain, snow, mixed precipitation, and non-hydrometeor particles.
+The L1 product includes classification variables to identify different precipitation types.
+This allows you to filter data by hydrometeor type (rain, snow, graupel, hail) and analysis quality (valid measurements vs. artifacts).

-For details on classification methodology, see :ref:`L1 Product <disdrodb_l1>`.
+For details on the classification methodology, see :ref:`L1 Product <disdrodb_l1>`.

+**Filter Data by Precipitation Type**

-Here below we provide an example on how to subset and analyze the dataset by precipitation type.
+Here's how to subset and analyze the dataset by precipitation type:

 .. code:: python